elgarteo/legco/README.md

 This inherent difference means the public may have a hard time using the LegCo APIs.
 For example, the "Questions" data endpoint returns only the subject of the question and its location in the hansard file.
-In order to fetch the questions put on the government by a certain LegCo member, one has to crawl through the hansard structure and make multiple API calls.
+In order to fetch the question text put on the government by a certain LegCo member, one has to crawl through the hansard structure and make multiple API calls.
 This package solves that by providing functions to do exactly that.